akhhanna20/python-programming-test/assignments/01IntroductiontoPython.md

 ## Tasks

-### Task 1: Create a Python Script
+### Task 1: Write a simple Python program

-Write a script to print 'Hello, World!'
+Write a Python program that prints 'Hello, World!' to the console.

 ```
 print('Hello, World!')